qingpeng9802/vscode-common-lisp/CONTRIBUTING.md

 Run `npm run lint` for linting.
 Most errors and warnings can be fixed automatically by running `npm run lint -- --fix`.

+Run `npx unimported` to check if there are any dangling files.

 ### Test
 There are no tests now.
 The features of this project are still changing.
 Most of the time needs to be allocated for polishing the features.